wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

 - The total sink count in all the Siddhi applications you have selected to monitor.

 The **Sink Statistics** widget also provides a link to the **Siddhi Sink Statistics** dashboard where you can [view sink statistics](viewing-sink-statistics.md).

+**Purpose**

+To monitor the amount of data published by your WSO2 Streaming Integrator deployment to different destinations, brokers, files, databases and cloud storages.

+!!! tip "Recommended action"

 ## Table Statistics